Greenock and Ayrshire Railway: Formation

 By the 1860s, the Glasgow and South Western Railway (G&SWR) was established in the south-western quadrant of Scotland, but the rival Caledonian Railway was dominant in the central region, with an important branch line to Greenock.
 There was bitter rivalry between the two companies, and each sought to retain primacy in its own area.

 In 1864, an independent Bridge of Weir Railway, encouraged by the G&SWR, opened their line from Johnstone to Bridge of Weir.
 At that time the G&SWR was interested in reaching Greenock, where there was lucrative business associated with coastal and international shipping.
 The Caledonian Railway had a monopoly of the rail connection, and in October 1864 the Chairman of the G&SWR negotiated with the Provost of the Burgh of Greenock regarding improved rail and harbour facilities.
 The Caledonian Railway ended in the town at Cathcart Street, and its restricted rail access to the East Harbour involved street running.
 The growing trade in passenger steamer transits to towns and resorts in the Firth of Clyde was inhibited by the necessary five minute walk from the station to the berth past overcrowded housing.

 The G&SWR offered the possibility of a new direct rail connection to a new harbour and pier to the north-west of the town, which the Burgh was then constructing.
 This was a prodigious scheme for both parties, involving lengthy tunnelling for the railway.
 The excavation and construction of the Albert Harbour facilities cost £250,000.
 Prince's Pier cost around further £100,000.
 The railway part of the scheme was to involve the upgrading of the Bridge of Weir line, the construction of a short line from Cart Junction (on that line) to Elderslie, and a new line from Bridge of Weir to Greenock.

-The Greenock and Ayrshire Railway was authorised on 5 July 1865, with capital of £350,000, but money had become scarce again and the G&SWR was obliged to subscribe for £300,000 of the share capital.
+The Greenock and Ayrshire Railway was authorised by the Greenock and Ayrshire Railway Act 1865 (28 & 29 Vict. c. ccci) on 5 July 1865, with capital of £350,000, but money had become scarce again and the G&SWR was obliged to subscribe for £300,000 of the share capital.